quicwg/base-drafts/draft-ietf-quic-http.md

 Some requests might already be in transit.
-If the client has already sent requests on streams with a Stream ID greater than or equal to that indicated in the GOAWAY frame, those requests will not be processed and can be retried by the client.
+If the client has already sent requests on streams with a Stream ID greater than or equal to that indicated in the GOAWAY frame, those requests will not be processed and MAY be retried by the client on a different connection.
+The client MAY cancel these requests.
 It is RECOMMENDED that the server explicitly reject such requests (see
 {{request-cancellation}}) in order to clean up transport state for the affected streams.
-The client MAY also cancel requests which will not be processed.

 Requests on Stream IDs less than the Stream ID in the GOAWAY frame might have been processed; their status cannot be known until a response is received, the